Hideo Nomo: 2001–2003

 Nomo signed with the Boston Red Sox in 2001 and started the season in spectacular fashion, throwing his second no-hitter in his Sox debut, on April 4, against the Baltimore Orioles, walking three and striking out 11.
 This no-hitter was the first in the 10-year history of Oriole Park at Camden Yards and made Nomo the first Red Sox to pitch a no-hitter since Dave Morehead in 1965.
-Nomo also became just the fourth player in baseball history to have thrown a no-hitter in both leagues (joining Cy Young, Jim Bunning and Nolan Ryan.
-Randy Johnson would later join them, becoming the fifth player after throwing a perfect game in 2004).
-It is the earliest, calendar-wise, that a Major League Baseball no-hitter has been pitched.
+Nomo also became just the fourth player in baseball history to have thrown a no-hitter in both leagues (joining Cy Young, Jim Bunning and Nolan Ryan; Randy Johnson later joined them, becoming the fifth player after throwing a perfect game in 2004).
+It was the earliest, calendar-wise, that a Major League Baseball no-hitter had been pitched until Ronel Blanco of the Houston Astros threw a no-hitter on April 1, 2024.
 Nomo also led the league in strikeouts for the first time since his first season in MLB.

-A free agent after the end of the year, Nomo returned to the Dodgers, in 2002.
-He ended up having his best season since 1996, posting a 16–6 record, 193 strikeouts, and 3.39 ERA.
+A free agent after the end of the year, Nomo returned to the Dodgers in 2002.
+He had his best season since 1996, posting a 16–6 record, 193 strikeouts, and 3.39 ERA.
 The following year, he had another strong season, going 16–13 with 177 K and a 3.09 ERA.
 During September 2003, however, he began to exhibit signs of injury and fatigue.